-On January 31st, 2018, Mavenlink will no longer support the TLS 1.0 or TLS 1.1 protocol.
-After this date, you'll be required to use TLS 1.2 in order to connect to Mavenlink clients.
+As of January 31st, 2018, Mavenlink no longer supports the TLS 1.0 or TLS 1.1 protocol.
+You are now required to use TLS 1.2 in order to connect to Mavenlink clients.

-This change will bring greater security to our users and aligns Mavenlink with industry-best practices for security and data integrity.
-This will also affect all API integrations, which include applications or interfaces (mobile or desktop) that are powered by Mavenlink data.
-To prevent any disruption to your services, we strongly recommend that you begin supporting TLS 1.2 as soon as possible.
+This change brings greater security to our users and aligns Mavenlink with industry-best practices for security and data integrity.
+This also affects all API integrations, which include applications or interfaces (mobile or desktop) that are powered by Mavenlink data.

 This article will help you configure your web browser or application to use TLS 1.2.

 HTTPS relies on a family of lower-level security protocol implementations called TLS (short for “Transport Layer Security”); these protocols provide privacy and data integrity between two applications that require data to be exchanged securely over a network.
 It’s the most widely deployed security protocol used today for web browsers and other applications.

 Transport Layer Security standards are continuously being improved.
 Currently, TLS 1.2 is the latest encryption standard powering HTTPS; protocols older than TLS 1.1 (i.e. TLS 1.0 and its predecessor, SSL) are not secure and no longer considered PCI DSS compliant.